stargazer/django-icetea/README.md

 * ``BaseHandler``: Used to expose data that don't map on a model.
 Most of the functionality will need to be written manually.

+### Glossary

+Singular Request: A request that refers to a single resource.

+Plural Request: A request that refers to a group of resource instances (usually the instances that the client has the right to view)

+Bulk Request: Request with an array of data in its request body.
+It only makes sense for POST requests, and aims to create multiple instance

+### Assumptions

+The only assumption that ``django-icetea`` makes is that singular requests are denoted by the keyword argument ``id``.
+So for example a GET request of the following form ``/resource/<id>/`` requests the resource with ``id=<id>``.

+This is essential mostly for security related checks, which mainly control whether the request is plural, and if such a request has been explicitly allowed.

 ## Usage

 Say we have a Project which has pulled ``django-Icetea``.
 Let's assume we have